-The official bat shall be a smooth round cylinder with a knob that is permanently and securely fastened and shall not exceed more than 2 ¾ inches in diameter at the thickest part and not more than 36 inches in length.
-There shall be no devices, attachments or wrappings that cause the handle to become flush with the knob.
+The official bat shall be a smooth round cylinder with a knob that is permanently and securely fastened, the bat shall not exceed more than 2 ¾ inches in diameter at the thickest part, and must be no longer than 36 inches.
+There shall be no devices, attachments, or wrappings that cause the handle to become flush with the knob.
 Molded grips are illegal.
-Only bats and devices designed to remain part of the bat, such as weighted bats, batting doughnuts and wind-resistant devices are legal at any location.
-A non- wood bat must have a safety grip of cork, tape or composition material.
+Only bats and devices designed to remain part of the bat such as weighted bats, batting doughnuts, and wind-resistant devices are legal at any location.
+A non- wood bat must have a safety grip of cork, tape, or composition material.
 The grip must extend a minimum of 10 inches but not more than 18 inches.
-Slippery tape or similar material shall be prohibited.
+Slippery tape or similar material are prohibited.

 All legal bats are permitted to be used which includes the use of the big barrel bats in all divisions of BPA play.

 No laminated or experimental bats shall be used in the BPA Baseball Program, until the manufacturer has secured approval from the BPA Baseball National Office of its design and methods of manufacture.

 Any bat designated by the manufacture for sports other than baseball may not be used.

 CUPPED/BROKEN, CRACKED BATS: An indentation in the end of the bat up to one inch in depth is permitted and may be no wider than two inches and no less than one inch in diameter.
 The indentation must be curved with no foreign substance added.
 Bats that are broken, cracked or dented or deface the ball (tear the ball) shall be removed without penalty.
 A bat that continually discolors the ball may be removed from the game with no penalty at the discretion of the umpire.